dmitry-malinovsky/ui-api-demo/readme.txt

 - **Behave**: A BDD framework for writing tests in Gherkin language.
 - **Pydantic**: For data validation and settings management.
 - **Requests**: For making HTTP requests to the API.
+- **CircleCI**: For running all tests in CI/CD
+- **Docker**: For local deployment

 ## Prerequisites

 - **Python 3.x**: Ensure you have Python installed on your machine.
-- **WebDriver**: For Selenium, ensure the correct WebDriver (e.g., ChromeDriver) is installed.
+- **ChromeDriver**: For Selenium, ensure the correct ChromeDriver is installed.
+- **Chrome Browser**: For UI test chrome driver usage
 - **Virtual Environment**: Recommended for managing dependencies.
+- **Docker**: to run tests from a container instead of locally

-This document provides instructions for setting up and running tests for the project both locally using PyCharm and Docker.
+This Section provides instructions for setting up and running tests for the project both locally using:
+- **command line**
+- **docker **

 ## Running from PyCharm Locally

+Note: Enrusre all prerequisites are met before proceeding with setup

 1. **Import Project**: Open your project in PyCharm.
 2. **Create a Python Virtual Environment**: